grkn/Order_Payment_Stock_Saga_Pattern/README.md

 ```

 Of course there are some failure cases

 Buy operation is dump and sometime gives error.

 Also stock is limited maybe you can not buy necessary amount.

+There are static order names : order1, order2, order3, order4, order5.
+Other names will give an error

 Database are h2 database and each database has one table.
 You can easily check status from database.